dpopchev/templates/README.md

 The makefiles not dedicated to any particular language are:

-- `template_interpreter.mk`: use as starting point for interpretive languages, e.g. python
+- `interpreter.mk`: use as starting point for interpretive languages,

 ## Acknowledgment